Close

 The Portfolio invests in a range of listed infrastructure assets including toll roads, airports, railroads, utilities and renewables, energy midstream, wireless towers and data centres.
 These sectors share common characteristics, like barriers to entry and pricing power, which can provide investors with inflation-protected income and strong capital growth over the medium-term.

-Source : Company data, First Sentier Investors, as of 31 December 2024.
+Source : Company data, First Sentier Investors, as of 31 March 2025.

 Important Information

 This material is prepared by First Sentier Investors (Singapore) (“FSI”) (Co.
-Reg No. 196900420D.) whose views and opinions expressed or implied in the material are subject to change without notice.
+Reg No. 196900420D) whose views and opinions expressed or implied in the material are subject to change without notice.
 To the extent permitted by law, FSI accepts no liability whatsoever for any loss, whether direct or indirect, arising from any use of or reliance on this material.
 This material is published for general information and general circulation only and does not have any regard to the specific investment objectives, financial situation and particular needs of any specific person who may receive this material.
 Investors may wish to seek advice from a financial adviser and should read the Prospectus, available from First Sentier Investors (Singapore) or any of our Distributors before deciding to subscribe for the Fund.
 In the event that the investor chooses not to seek advice from a financial adviser, he should consider carefully whether the Fund in question is suitable for him.
 Past performance of the Fund or the Manager, and any economic and market trends or forecast, are not indicative of the future or likely performance of the Fund or the Manager.
 The value of units in the Fund, and any income accruing to the units from the Fund, may fall as well as rise.
 Investors should note that their investment is exposed to fluctuations in exchange rates if the base currency of the Fund and/or underlying investment is different from the currency of your investment.
 Units are not available to US persons.

 Applications for units of the Fund must be made on the application forms accompanying the prospectus.
 Investments in unit trusts are not obligations of, deposits in, or guaranteed or insured by First Sentier Investors (Singapore), and are subject to risks, including the possible loss of the principal amount invested.